Explore our article library of tips and how-tos.

 The optimum time to sow grass seed is in the fall when the hottest days of summer have passed and winter is still a few months away.
 The second best time is in the spring when the weather is warm enough that there is no risk of frost.
 But what if you missed the opportunity in the spring and you don’t want to wait until next summer to enjoy new grass?
 Not to worry!
+Pat Noble Lumber has a solution for you.
 It is possible to grow grass from seed in the summer.
 It takes a bit more time and attention, but the results are worth it.
-Perhaps there are some patches on your lawn that have gone bare from objects sitting too long, or maybe your neighbour's dog decided to christen the grass and now it’s brown.
+Perhaps some patches on your lawn have gone bare from objects sitting too long, or maybe your neighbour's dog decided to christen the grass and now it’s brown.

 Here are some things to watch for while sowing summer grass seed.

 Whatever time of year you plant grass, the first thing to do is to prep your lawn.
 This is especially important in the summer because the lawn has already seen a lot of foot traffic while the weather has been getting warmer.